 If you are paying for your treatment yourself then you can arrange an appointment when you like (either call us on 02392 215 050 or book online).
 However if you want to use your private medical insurance you will need to contact them first, as some will require you to gain authority prior to your first visit or may want a GP referral letter.
-If you want to visit us via the NHS you will need to be registered at one of the local GP surgeries and when you see your GP enquire about referring to us (see Do I need a GP referral to receive treatment? below).

 To be able to treat your condition effectively it is crucial that the Physiotherapist fully understands what your problem is and how it affects your daily living.
 Hence the Physiotherapist will start by asking you several questions and establish your past medical history and medications you are prescribed.
 Then an appropriate physical examination takes place taking into account the severity and irritability of your condition.
 We will always aim to assess you without aggravating your symptoms.
 Once we have completed the physical examination we are then able to provide you with a diagnosis.
 Advise you on the possible treatment options and its effectiveness on your condition.
 We can then also inform you how many visits you require and advice what you can do to help yourself.
 Greater results are achieved when your Physiotherapist and you work closely together towards a common goal.
 Too often patients seem to be spectators to their treatment and we certainly aim to avoid this.
 If there is sufficient time left after the assessment the physiotherapist may do some treatment to you or may advise you on self help and exercises.